josenavarrohub/vanilla-js-pig-game/README.md

-# A dice game in Vanilla JavaScript
+# Pig, a dice game in Vanilla JavaScript

 ## Author